JankariTech/blog/src/assets/TDDInGo.md

 Something like `nepaliDate, err := NewFromGregorian(gregorianDay, gregorianMonth, gregorianYear)` would be great and then simply use the existing `nepaliDate.GetDay()` `nepaliDate.GetMonth()` and `nepaliDate.GetYear()`

 ### 1. create the test
-According to TDD I first have to create a test.
+According to TDD, I first have to create a test.
 So in the file `bsdate_test.go` I create a new function called `TestCreateFromGregorian()`.
-As I already have a table of test-dates that are used for the conversion from Nepali to Gregorian I will use that data also to test the reverse conversion.
+As I already have a table of test-dates that are used for the conversion from Nepali to Gregorian, I will use that data also to test the reverse conversion.

 Here is the test data and the test function: